microsoft/VisualProfiler-Unity/README.md

 Missed frames are displayed over time to visually find problem areas.
 Scene complexity is reported in the form of draw calls and rendered vertex counts.
 Memory is reported as current, peak and max usage in a bar graph.

 > [!NOTE]
-> To ensure the profiler is minimally intrusive it does not create any game objects, perform any per frame managed allocations, and renders in a single draw call.
+> To ensure the profiler is minimally intrusive it does not create any GameObjects, perform any per frame managed allocations, and renders in a single draw call.

 The Visual Profiler has been verified to work on the following platforms: